mailund/genetics-book/chapters/Chance.md

 For humanity, this means that in the past when there were few humans around, we had few new mutations each generation, but these were lost or fixated relatively quickly; today, when there are billions of humans around, it takes a long time for variants to get lost or fixed, but we introduce more new mutations each generation as well.

+The speed at which variants are lost or fixed isn't quite as simple as that, though.
+It doesn't just depend on the effective population size but also the frequency at which we see them in the population.
+It is easier to loose rare variants and easier to fix common variants.
+In fact, the probability that any given variant becomes fixed in the entire population, assuming no new mutations, is the same as its fraction in the population, so a colour that is found in 10% of the marbles in the bucket has a 10% probability of becoming the only colour at some future generation.
+If it does not spread to the entire population it will eventually be lost from the population, so it also has a 90% of disappearing if its frequency is 10%.
+Since frequencies only change a little each generation---exactly how much is what is determined by the effective population size---it will take longer for medium-frequency variants to get to 0% or 100% frequency than variants that are already close to loss or fixation.

+Any new mutation that enters a population is potentially unique.
+It is, of course, possible for new mutations to have the same colour as a variant already in the population---how likely that is depends on how many possible variants a gene can have and how large the population is---but any specific new mutation is one of a kind.
+Since it has the lowest possible non-zero frequency any variant can have, it is as likely to get lost as any existing variant can possibly be.
+Since it is as rare as it is possible to be, it is also likely to be lost very fast.